-But, there is still much work to be done.
+There is still much work to be done, however.

-State officials will still need to publish the official rules for legal sports betting in Washington such as establishing the tax rate.
-They will also need to negotiate a sports gaming compact with each of the tribes that decides to open a sportsbook at one of their locations.
+The state will need to publish the official rules for legal sports betting in Washington and negotiate a sports gaming compact with each of the tribes that decides to open a sportsbook at one of their locations.

 The tribes themselves will also likely have to partner with a sports betting operator.
 Finally, the tribes will have to renovate their existing locations in order to find space to fit a sports gambling lounge of some sort.